-For more information please contact:
+For more information on UNIDO’s Programme for Country Partnership for Ethiopia, please contact: